Chapter 13:

 Aesandoral hated boats almost as much as she hated school.
 And that was a lot.

-Lifting her head, Aesandoral sighed and eyed the tips of her soiled hair.
-With a look around the corner of the ship where their triops’ hammocks had been situated, she released a loud huff before smacking her cheeks gently.
+Lifting her head, Aesandoral sighed and eyed the mats of her soiled hair before casting a glance around the corner of the ship where their triops’ hammocks had been.
+She let out a loud huff before gently smacking her cheeks.

 “Hey, Sharzin, if you’re still somewhere in earshot, I’m going to head topsi—urg!”

+The ship rocked gently, flipping the girl's stomach.
 Doubling over, Aesandoral barely made it to her bucket.
-Unfortunately, she didn’t have time to adjust, catching her hair in the fresh spray.
+Unfortunately, as was the case the night before, she hadn't had time to adjust and thus caught her hair in the fresh spray of bile.

-Finishing the private moment with her puke bucket, she made her way topside.
-Once there, greeted with the fresh air, she noticed Rionriv leaning on the railing, looking out at Dwindlefyre.
+Finishing the private moment with her puke bucket, she eventually slung her bow off her shoulder and made her way topside.
+Once there, greeted with the fresh coastal air, she noticed Rionriv leaning on the railing, looking out at Dwindlefyre.
 The way her red hair flowed in the wind was unnatural, sending small blue arcs of electricity dancing back over her dark skin.

-I should try and take her mind off things.
+I should try to take her mind off things.
 I’ll play it smooth and then reassure her—if only I could just get past this nausea.
 Oooh—I’ve got the perfect thing to say.

 “Ugh, are we there yet?
 I hate boats.”